What is The AIA?

 Pertaining to the construction industry, general contractors and project managers, by contract, are often forced to use these documents in the billing process.

 It may seem that the AIA billing system is the only option, but the construction industry is starting to go in a different direction.
 General contractors have sought the need for a billing system that speaks their language, so documents and construction payment software have been created to meet these needs.

 What is AIA Billing?

-The AIA G-Series are a set of documents which track the billing process for both architects and contractors throughout a project.
-There are certain forms used in this process and a couple of important ones include the G702 and G703, a subset of documents.
+The AIA G-Series is a set of documents that track the billing process for both architects and contractors throughout a project.
+There are several forms used in the process.
+A couple of important forms include the G702 and G703 subset documents.

-This process is in no means simple and takes understanding.
-Any minor error could result in a disapproval from the architect and cause the general contractor to start all over.
+This process is in no means simple, taking time and understanding to complete.
+Any minor error could result in disapproval from the architect or owner and cause the general contractor to start all over.

 There are multiple steps in this process, but here’s a breakdown of the keywords: